 Really, why do I do it?
 So that I can do whatever I want: Read a book cover to cover, uninterrupted.
 Write to my heart’s content.
 Spend the day in the hammock.
 Do nothing.
 Lie staring at the sky for hours, until the stars come out.

 Fall asleep under the stars if I feel like it, outside of my tent, snuggled in my sleeping bag.
 Become a part of the woods, so the birds and squirrels circle fearlessly around me.
 Let go of time, and worries, and other people’s needs.
 Just me and the forest.

 Do you love to hike or go camping?
+What does backpacking mean to you?
+What is your usual hiking preparation?
+How often do you go backpacking solo?
 Please share any tips that our more hesitant sisters would find useful.